-Class Q conversions turning agricultural to residential dwellings
+Class Q conversion: From agricultural to residential

-What is class Q?
+What is a class Q conversion?

 Class Q facilitates the transformation of buildings located on or adjacent to agricultural units, such as farms, into residential properties without the requirement to seek planning permission.
 It is outlined in the General Permitted Development Order (GPDO) which encompasses the alteration of a building’s use or any land within its boundary, including the necessary operations for the conversion of the building, to Use Class C3 (dwelling houses).
 Although full planning permission is not required you do have to submit an application to your local planning authority to outline the proposed development with all class Q criteria being met.